JetBrains/intellij-sdk-docs/README.md

 The site uses JetBrains custom web templates.
 To enable custom templates locally you need to initialize repository submodules.
-Run the command below to do so.
+Run the following command in the checkout directory to do so.

 ```bash
 git submodule update --init --remote